gacosta89/modeling-tool/README.md

 A simple Box Modeling tool for documenting devices:

-Features:
+## Features:

 * Create, resize, move boxes
-* Name this boxes and ad a description
+* Name this boxes and add a description
 * Undo Redo
 * Auto save history and pics to local storage
 * Preview Mode